sdiehl/wiwinwlh/tutorial.md

 $ cabal install -j4 --only-dependencies
 ```

-Let's look at an example cabal file, there are two main entry points that any
+Let's look at an example cabal file.
+There are two main entry points that any
 package may provide: a ``library`` and an ``executable``.
 Multiple executables
 can be defined, but only one library.
 In addition there is a special form of
 executable entry point ``Test-Suite`` which defines an interface for unit tests